-Note 6: All unused and undefined area data is blank FFh.
+Note 6: All unused and undefined area data is blank FFh for SFDP Tables that are defined in Parameter Identification Header.
+All other areas beyond defined SFDPTable are reserved by Macronix.

 10. RESET

 Driving the RESET# pin low for a period of tRLRH or longer will reset the device.
 After reset cycle, the device is at the following states: